Vineet Singh Hukmani: Early life and career

 Vineet Singh Hukmani studied electronics engineering in Bangalore and is a Harvard Business School alumnus.
 He co-founded Radio One and stayed with the organisation for 12 years.
 Times of India reported Vineet to be certified as the first artist in the world in 2021 to have 9 number 1 singles on the European Indie Top 100 chart.

 Discography

 Reception

+SB Vijaya Mary, in The Hindu, said "Vineet Singh Hukmani believes that music has untapped potential in the immersive space.
+A year after he released a multimedia book Nine that showcases nine stories combined with nine tracks, he dropped the world’s first music multiverse on May 9, 2023".